Long range trap models on Z and quasistable processes: Proof of Theorem

-respectively.
-We now show that in fact the rescaled clock process satisfies the conditions (i) and (ii).
+We now show that the rescaled clock process satisfies conditions (i) and (ii).
 From now on, we use the restriction $\varepsilon<T$.
-The condition (i) follows from the convergence of the finite-dimensional distributions, that is
+Condition (i) follows from the convergence of the finite-dimensional distributions, that is